 - (a) Prominently display on its internet website one of the following: - (1) The current average timeframes for processing initial and renewal license applications. - (2) The combined current average timeframe for processing both initial and renewal license applications. - (b) Prominently display on its internet website one of the following: - (1) The current average timeframes for processing each license type that the board administers. - (2) The combined current average timeframe for processing all license types that the board administers.

 (Added by Stats.
 2020, Ch.
 131, Sec.
-1 Effective January 1, 2021)
+1. (SB 878) Effective January 1, 2021.)

 § 141.
-Disciplinary action by foreign jurisdiction; Grounds for disciplinary action by state licensing board
+Disciplinary Action by Foreign Jurisdiction; Grounds for Disciplinary Action in State